Friday, September 14, 2018

 steady throughout the twenties.
 The Congress Street line

-of the PRR trolley cars came to end on Christmas Eve
+of the PRR trolley cars came to an end on Christmas Eve

 1940 and the remaining four trolley car lines